grael2/HeroicDefence/Home.md

 # Welcome

 This is Heroic Defence developer wiki.
-Add here all game related information like:
+Add here all game related information.

 * Mechanics description
 * Formulas
 * Anything else you feel like is fitting